thebendavis/blog/content/pages/about.md

 My work in industry includes:

-* Development of protocol-level security mechanisms for [SCADA](https://en.wikipedia.org/wiki/SCADA) systems and microcontroller-based implementations of these mechanisms
+* Development of protocol-level security mechanisms for critical infrastructure systems and microcontroller-based implementations of these mechanisms
-* Vulnerability assessments of critical infrastructure networks and hardware
-* Security evaluation and penetration testing of cloud computing environments
-* Applying formal methods to model, prove properties, and uncover flaws in digital systems
+* Building frameworks that combine formal methods and fuzzing analysis techniques to prove properties and identify vulnerabilities in digital systems
+* Vulnerability assessments of critical infrastructure networks and hardware, cloud computing environments, and various other networks and systems for clients
+* Turning ad hoc exploits into generalized scanning tools that detect and mitigate classes of vulnerabilities
+* Creating and presenting curriculum and training exercises covering computer security topics and techniques

 ## Academic